solkimicreb/react-stax/examples/docs/src/pages/home/intro/content.md

 > A complete routing and state management solution for practical developers.

-React Easy Stack was born from years of practical problem solving.
-It promotes rapid development and puts product quality before theoretical code beauty.
+A React stack, which puts rapid development and product quality before theoretical code beauty.
 Easy Stack apps should effortlessly meet subtle user expectations - like browser history and URL integration, animated page transitions and routing without a cascade of loaders.

 ## Installation